Ramneek82810/Breast-Cancer-AI-Models/README.md

-## Breast Cancer Classification and Detection
+## Breast-Cancer Classification and Detection

 Breast cancer is the most common cancer among women globally, accounting for 25% of all cancer cases and affecting 2.1 million people in 2015. 🌍💪🎗️

 Early diagnosis plays a crucial role in improving survival rates. ✅🎯⏳

-Challenges in Cancer Detection
+## Challenges in Cancer Detection

-The primary challenge is classifying tumors into malignant (cancerous) or benign (non-cancerous). 💔🌸 Machine learning techniques have proven to significantly improve diagnostic accuracy. 📊✨🔍🤖
+The primary challenge is classifying tumors into malignant (cancerous) or benign (non-cancerous). 💔🌸

+Machine learning techniques have proven to significantly improve diagnostic accuracy. 📊✨🔍🤖

 Research shows that even experienced physicians achieve about 79% diagnostic accuracy.
 ML methods can surpass this benchmark with advanced algorithms. 🚀🤖💡

-First Stage of Diagnosis
+## First Stage of Diagnosis

 Diagnosis begins by extracting some cells from the tumor via a Fine Needle Aspiration (FNA) biopsy. 💉🔬🔎

 Benign tumors: Not spreading, relatively safe. 😊💚🌼